Joseph-Désiré Job: International career

 Job was tipped early on to be a future French International player, however he instead accepted a call-up to the Cameroon national team, and made his debut in a 2–0 defeat to England at Wembley Stadium in November 1997.

 Job has played at two FIFA World Cup finals, in 1998 and 2002.
 He also played for Cameroon at the victorious 2000 African Cup of Nations and in the FIFA Confederations Cup in 2001 and 2003.
 However, his next call up to the Cameroon squad came five years later, in March 2007, when he was called up to the squad for a 2008 Africa Cup of Nations qualifier against Liberia.

 In January 2008 he scored three goals in two games, scoring once as Cameroon beat Sudan 2–0 in a friendly match and twice as Cameroon beat Zambia 5–1 in a 2008 African Cup of Nations qualifying match.
 He was also in the Cameroon squad for the 2008 Africa Cup of Nations.

 Personal life

-Job is the cousin of FC Ingolstadt 04 midfielder Marvin Matip and Liverpool defender Joël Matip.
+Job is the cousin of Marvin Matip and former Liverpool defender Joël Matip.